Quoted Companies Alliance Code Compliance

 Our risk management process identifies, monitors, evaluates and escalates risks as they emerge, enabling management to take appropriate action wherever possible in order to control them whilst enabling the Board to keep risk management under review.

-The risk factors set in the Risk Report on pages 28 to 29 are those which the Board believes are the most significant to the Group’s business model that could adversely affect its operations, revenue, profit, cash flow or asset values and which may prevent the Group from achieving its strategic objectives.
+The risk factors set out in the Risk Report on pages 28 to 30 of the Annual Report and Accounts 2023 are those which the Board believes are the most significant to the Group’s business model that could adversely affect its operations, revenue, profit, cash flow or asset values and which may prevent the Group from achieving its strategic objectives.
 There may be additional risks and uncertainties that are currently unknown or currently believed to be immaterial that may also have an adverse effect on the Group.

 The Board consists of five Directors: three Non-Executive Directors and two Executive Directors.
 The three Non-Executive Directors are independent, in line with the QCA Code guidance.
 The Group believes the balance and experience of the Board is suitable for the business.
 The Non-Executive Directors of the Board have been selected with the objective to further support the breadth of skills and experience of the Board and bring constructive challenge to the Executive Directors.
 The Non-Executive Directors are also responsible for the effective running of the Board’s Committees and ensuring that the Committees support the strategic priorities of the Board.